30 Easy Rangoli Designs for Kids

 16. Chalk Rangoli

-Scribbling with chalks is something kids love and use this opportunity to get them to make a lovely pattern.
+Scribbling with chalks is something kids love, and we use this opportunity to get them to make a lovely pattern.
 Just a simple floral design or a motif that will have large spaces for kids to colour with different colours will do the trick.

 17. Diya Rangoli